Alabama GED Requirements

 Does Alabama approve of taking GED classes online?

 Yes.
 In fact, GED Academy is the only home study course that is 100% approved by the GED Testing Service.
 Watch this short video about GED Academy to find out why.
-This is why over 2.4 million people have used GED Academy to get their GED credential.
+This is why over 4.5 million people have used GED Academy to get their GED Credential.
 It's fast, easy, and simple on your mobile phone too.

 Where can I take a GED Alabama practice test?